Inhomogeneous mixing: From microscopic dynamics to mesoscopic staircases: Introduction

 \item Coherent structure production.
-Strong local relaxation of gradients of a conserved order parameter (i.e. density, temperature) gives birth to a blob-void pair, i.e. see Figure~\ref{fig:PD02}.
-Blobs -- particle excesses -- propagate down gradient, while voids -- particle deficits -- propagate up gradient.
+Strong local relaxation of gradients of a conserved order parameter (i.e. density or temperature) gives birth to a blob-void pair (see Figure~\ref{fig:PD02}).
+Blobs -- particle excesses -- propagate down-gradient, while voids -- particle deficits -- propagate up-gradient.
 These structures can enhance \(PR\), excite waves and turbulence, and induce a range of spatial couplings.
 The effective structure propagation distance (``mean free path'') defines a new, emergent, length scale in the problem. \end{enumerate}

 All of process (i)-(iii) will tend to induce inhomogeneous mixing.
-Section~\ref{sec:blob} discusses the microphysics of mixing in plasma, including turbulence properties, coherent structures and their effects on entrainment, spreading and avalanching.
-Section~\ref{sec:staircase} discusses the mesoscopic consequences of inhomogeneous mixing in plasma, namely $E \times B$ staircases.
-This section reports on a study of staircase structures and properties and presents results from a multi-machine comparison.
-Taken together, the results given in this paper paint a unique picture of the physics of layering in confined magnetized plasma as discussed in Section~\ref{sec:sumdis}.
+The broad range of scales ($\lambda_\mathrm{corr} < l < L_p$) and complex nonlinear behavior of plasma turbulence make the study of inhomogeneous mixing one of the most challenging problems in plasma physics.
+Section~\ref{sec:blob} discusses the microphysics of mixing in plasma, including turbulence properties, coherent structures and their effects on entrainment, spreading and avalanching, and zonal flows.
+Section~\ref{sec:staircase} introduces the mesoscopic consequences of inhomogeneous mixing in plasma, namely $\mathbf{E} \times \mathbf{B}$ staircases\footnote{$\mathbf{E}$ is the electric field.
+The $\mathbf{E} \times \mathbf{B}$ drift yields the poloidal flow in toroidal fusion plasmas via the radial electric field and toroidal magnetic field.}, or mesoscopic transport barriers.
+This section reports on a study of staircase structures and properties, and presents results from a multi-machine comparison.
+Taken together, Section~\ref{sec:sumdis} discusses what the recently improved understanding of mixing processes suggests for plasma staircase research.

-\section{A close-up of inhomogeneous mixing: structures in turbulence}
+\section{Close-up of inhomogeneous mixing: blobs/voids in turbulence}